oskarflygare/quartz/content/blog/Developing an appreciation for the process of research.md

 - How will I balance the long-term goals with the short-term realities of the situation I find myself in?

 ## Collaborate
-Look for people who are fun to work with, that contribute to your shared work, and have a shared ambition.
-Having colleagues that you appreciate working with will go a long way in creating an appreciation for the academic work.
+[[Positivity, contribution, and aligned ambitions are traits of great scientific collaborators]].
+Having colleagues that you enjoy working with will go a long way in creating an appreciation for the academic work.